rootatandela/Andela-Pair-Programming/README.md

-# Andela-Pair-Programming
+# Pair-Programming-Application
-Andela Pair Programming Bootcamp project
+Programming Bootcamp project

-Andela Pair Programming is a bootcamp application that was developed to help Andelans code together collaboratively.
+Pair Programming is a bootcamp application that was developed to help Andelans code together collaboratively.

 It attempts to implement the features listed below